 The city’s financial capabilities have been built around the nation’s $2.3 trillion superannuation (pension) fund savings pool.
-It is home to 80% of the international banks operating in Australia and the headquarters for some of Australia’s largest financial institutions including the Commonwealth Bank, Westpac, Macquarie Bank, AMP, Insurance Australia Group and Link Group.
+It is home to 80% of foreign banks operating in Australia, eight of the nation’s largest fund managers and most of its financial services regulators.

 Sydney has a digitally active and wealthy population with lifestyle options appealing to its highly skilled workforce.
 These position the city as an ideal place to develop fintech solutions for Australia and beyond.
 Its pool of talent and vibrant tech community, centred around innovation centres and accelerators, truly sets the city apart.